aaronlidman/openstreetPOIs/README.md

         - groupsize 1: peak of 630mb RAM, took 97 seconds
         - groupsize 20: peak of 560mb RAM, took 102 seconds
         - this example isn't great but when dealing with files larger than say 1GB it really makes a difference
-- The output is the default OSM data projection, EPSG:4326 aka WGS84.
+- The output is in the default OSM data projection, EPSG:4326 aka WGS84.
     - I might add reprojections later, through pyproj.

 ### BSD License